Carl Robinson

+Early life

+Robinson was born and raised in Llandrindod Wells, where he attended Oxford Road Primary School and Llandrindod High School.

 Club career

 Wolverhampton Wanderers

 Robinson started his career as a trainee with Wolverhampton Wanderers.
 He was promoted to the first-team for the 1995–96 season.

 Loan to Shrewsbury Town

 On 28 March 1996, Robinson was sent on loan to Shrewsbury Town for the remainder of the season to gain first-team experience.
 Two days later, Robinson made his professional debut against Hull City in a 1–1 draw at Gay Meadow in front of 2,346 supporters.
 He made five appearances for The Shrews: four in the league and one in The Football League Trophy final at Wembley Stadium in a 2–1 defeat against Rotherham United on 14 April 1996.

 Return to Wolves

 Following his loan spell at Shrewsbury Town, Robinson returned to Wolves for the 1996–97 season, making his club debut that year.
 He would go on to become a regular with the first-team over the next six seasons as the club challenged regularly for promotion to the Premier League and made a memorable run to the semifinals of the 1997–98 FA Cup, losing to eventual champions Arsenal.
 Robinson was released by Wolves in June 2002 at the expiry of his contract.